iamoracle/short-frontend/README.md

 Go to [assets/config.js](assets/config.js) to modify the default URL of your frontend app.
 You can change it to whatever URL you deploy your frontend to.

 Go to [nuxt.config.js](nuxt.config.js) to change the proxy URL to that of your backend.

+Note: after changing any settings please remember to regenerate the distribution folder

+## Deploy to Netlify

+Grab the [dist](dist) folder and upload the content to [Netlify](https://app.netlify.com/drop)

 ## New to NuxtJS?